freeletics/khonshu/docs/codegen/get-started.md

 ## Generated graph

 All annotations have a `scope` and a `parentScope` parameter.
-These will be used in Metros's `@GraphExtension` annotation and when contributing the `@GraphExtension.Factory` to the parent scope when generating code.
+The scope will be used in Metros's `@GraphExtension` annotation and the parent scope is used to contribute the `@GraphExtension.Factory` to the parent graph.

 Since the generated subgraph is using `@GraphExternsion`, it is possible to use `@ContributesTo`, `@ContributesBinding` and so on with that same scope